 Of course, the heavy-breathing, shoulder-swinging Hayward (accent-laden, as ‘Gabrielle Dauphin’) and the jaw-flexing Chandler get together, but first her dull-as-a-wine-expert husband has to get conveniently perforated.

 The ads trumpeting “THE SUN NEVER BLAZED ON A MORE SAVAGE SAGA!”, it managed to make $4,710,000, arriving at spot #48 for the year.
 With Jacques Bergerac (an actual Basque Basque: he married Ginger Rogers, then Dorothy Malone, before leaving showbiz to work for Revlon), Blanche Yurka, Carl Esmond, Fortunio Bonanova, Veda Ann Borg and June Wilkinson.
-Fittingly horrid title tune—complete with those bizarre yells— will start the laughter from minute-1, and end it all 80 later.
+Fittingly horrid title tune—complete with those bizarre yells— will start the laughter from minute-one, and end it all 80 later.

-* People who write about movies are supposed to pretend like they know where everything came from, have read every famous book and know when to use sexy French movie-words when you can’t think how else to get out of a paragraph.
+* People who write about movies are supposed to pretend like they know where everything came from, have read every famous book and know when to use sexy French words when you can’t think how else to get out of a paragraph.
 I confess to knowing little about Basque culture other than they are perhaps Europe’s oldest, can identify the rough area of their geographic hinterland and understand that their first wave of US immigrants hit at the time of the Gold Rush.
 There may be as many as 100,000 people in the States who can claim full or partial Basque heritage, with Boise, Idaho hosting the largest community.
 Reading comments about this doofy movie from their ticked brethren indicates, not surprisingly, that writer-director Rouse played utter havoc with their customs.
 He’d later bless Bad Movie Valhalla with The Oscar.